LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 * Android - enable_structured_content
 * Structured content needs to be enabled by your LivePerson Account Manager in addition to the above configuration by the client inside the SDK.

-### For web messaging:
+### For Web Messaging:

 Structured content needs to be enabled by your LivePerson Account Manager.
 No further configuration is needed on the client side.

-Post conversation survey bot is available on all messaging channels including web messaging, in-app messaging, Twilio SMS, Facebook and LINE.
+Post conversation survey bot is available on all messaging channels including Web Messaging, App Messaging, Twilio SMS, Facebook and LINE.

 ## How to create a survey using the Bot Studio